Avanade/Beef/samples/MyEf.Hr/docs/Employee-DB.md

 - `Hr.RelationshipType`
 - `Hr.USState`

 At the command line execute the following commands.
-This will automatically create the tables as required using the reference data template given the `creatref` option specified.
+This will automatically create the tables as required using the reference data template given the `refdata` option specified.
 No further changes will be needed for these tables.

 ```
 dotnet run script refdata Hr Gender